-The arguments have traditionally been that a college education is essential and invaluable.
-Unfortunately, people are graduating college with a debt burden that is simply too big to shoulder and leaves them financially crippled.
-What are some solutions students can consider to get the education they need without taking on so much debt to receive it?
+The arguments have traditionally been that a college education is essential – that it is invaluable.
+But, unfortunately, people are graduating college with a debt burden that is just too big to shoulder and leaves them financially crippled.
+So what are the solutions students can consider to get the educations they need without taking on so much debt to receive it?

 The Growth of Student Loan Debt

-The rapid growth of college debt leaves you as a student or parent with few choices if you believe that college education is necessary.
-You can bite the bullet and take on the crippling debt, which is only set to grow even more over the next ten years.
+The rapid growth of college debt leaves you as a student or parent with few choices if you believe a college education is necessary.
+You can bite the bullet and take on the crippling debt, which will only grow even more over the next ten years.
 You can find ways to make college more affordable for you.
 Alternatively, you can go the slow and steady route to earning a degree by paying for your education as you go.

 Improving College Affordability

 Affordability is critical.
 It is important to note that some colleges cost more than others.
-The difference between private and state colleges are staggering for tuition alone.
-Even among state colleges, you can reduce costs, and your debt load by choosing wisely and comparing costs ahead of time.
+The difference between private and state colleges is staggering for tuition alone.
+Even among state colleges, you can reduce costs, and your debt load, by choosing wisely and comparing prices ahead of time.

 There are other steps you can take, though, to reduce your total debt burden for college, including considering attending two years of community college before transferring to a university.

-You can save thousands, if not tens of thousands over the course of your education by starting out at a community college for two years before transferring to a university to continue your education.
+You can save thousands, if not tens of thousands, throughout your education by starting at a community college for two years before transferring to a university to continue your education.
 You must work with both institutions from the start, though, to make sure your courses and credit hours are transferable to the university you intend to attend next.

 Tips on Avoiding Student Loan Debt